First run tutorial

 Head back to our Discord and submit your feedback:

-• What could go better?
-(Be aware that "polish" is not a priority until later.)
+- What could go better?
+(Note that "polish" is not a priority until later.)

-• Please note that I am very aware of broken UI elements, lack of error handling, and many of the bugs you will encounter.
-You don't need to report all of those.
+- I am already aware of unfinished features, lack of error handling, and many of the bugs you will encounter.
+You don't need to report all of those issues.
 However, if the app crashes, freezes, or doesn't start, I'd definitely like to know!

 I hope you will stay involved with the discussion and the ongoing progress of the application to launch!
 Thank you!